PROxZIMA/Sweet-Pop/README.md

 6) **Voilà**

-## Tips
+## Configuration
 1) To disable floating toolbox, comment line 6 (`@import "script/floatingToolbox.css";`) in `userChrome.css`
+2) `programs/user.js` contains user preferences that are automatically loaded at startup.
+So no need to manually set them during installation.
-2) To disable any of the `script/*.uc.js`, simply rename `script.uc.js` to `script`.
+3) To disable any of the `script/*.uc.js`, simply rename `script.uc.js` to `script`.
-3) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste.
+4) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste.
-4) You can change theme to `Light` from the customize page
+5) You can change theme to `Light` from the customize page
-5) If something breaks on your system then do `git pull origin master` in your chrome folder.
+6) If something breaks on your system then do `git pull origin master` in your chrome folder.

 ## Credits
 - I started with this amazing material theme : [MaterialFox](https://github.com/muckSponge/MaterialFox) by [muckSponge](https://github.com/muckSponge)